qalle2/nes-util/README.md

 ```

 ## nesgenie_6to8.py
 Convert a 6-letter NES Game Genie code into 8 letters using the iNES ROM file (.nes).
+Can be useful if the 6-letter code has unintended side effects.
 Args: file code

 ## nesgenie_prgaddr.py
 Find the PRG ROM addresses affected by an NES Game Genie code in an iNES ROM file (.nes).
 Args: file code